Show All Answers

 Yes, if you see something, say something.
 It is better to report suspicious activity and have it turn out to be nothing, than to leave it unreported and wish you had.
 You can report suspicious activity anonymously online.

-A FOIL (Freedom of Information Law) is required for the release of arrest records.
+A FOIL (Freedom of Information Law) request is required for the release of arrest records.
 The fee is $0.25 per page for documents and any photos are $5 each.
-Please call the Records Office at 315-366-2475 for more information.
+The arrest record will only include arrests made by the Madison County Sheriff's Office.
+Please click here to submit a FOIL request.

 Civilian fingerprinting is done through the Pistol Permit Office.
 Fingerprint cards must be furnished by the requesting person.
 There is a fee for them, as well.
 Please contact the Pistol Permit Office (315-366-2406) for more information.

-Copies of incident reports may be obtained by contacting the Records Office at 315-366-2475.
-They can be mailed or picked up.
-There is a fee of $0.25 per page, and these must be requested in writing with the fee enclosed.
+Copies of incident reports may be obtained by contacting submitting a FOIL request.
+There is a fee of $0.25 per page and $5 per photograph.
+To obtain a copy of an accident report, go to BuyCrash.com.
 It should be noted that availability of an accident report takes approximately 7 to 10 days from the date of the accident.

 Lost/Stolen Plate forms (MV-78B) may be obtained from the Records Office during regular business hours (8:30 a.m. until Noon, and 1 until 5 p.m.).
 A registration or license plate number must be provided.
 Please contact the non-emergency MCSO line at 315-366-2311 to report the incident to police.